 Since some of the IVAS encoder configuration elements may correspond to initialization time parameters (e.g. dtx or input format) while others are expected to be updated throughout the encoding session (e.g. ism/masa metadata), it should not be necessary to provide all configuration data at all times.
 Thus, an encoder configuration with only the updated parameters can be provided to ease packing/parsing efforts.
 The current IVAS API might require certain updates to map to the WebCodec API to allow for dynamic changes to formats.
 Necessary updates to the IVAS API to facilitate this mapping are FFS.

+Limitations in WebCodec API for IVAS Encoder

+Codec Input with Audio + Metadata

+While the AudioEncoderConfig() can be used to pass metadata on frame-by-frame basis as mentioned in clause 2.2, a dedicated metadata input, supporting codec specific metadata configurations, to the encode API may be a better solution.
+To support such use cases in WebCodecs, one of the following strategies could be followed: -

+Modify the encode() API in the Audio Encoder interface to allow a sequence of AudioData buffers as mentioned below.

+undefined encode(sequence <AudioData> Data);

+The AudioSampleFormat definition can be enhanced to include formats for metadata buffers.
+This sequence of Audio data buffers can then be used to input both PCM and metadata to the encoder.

+Implement a AudioEncoderMetadata in the encode() API in the Audio Encoder interface, as mentioned below, to allow passing a codec specific metadata to the encoder

+undefined encode(AudioData data, AudioEncoderMetadata metadata);

 IVAS Decoder support in Audio Decoder